-Attendance is not required, but a grade of zero will be provided for any exam, test, or project deadline that is missed.
+Attendance is required and will be taken on 3 or 4 class dates in the first 10 minutes of class at random.
+A grade of zero will be provided for any exam, test, or project deadline that is missed.
 The student is responsible for obtaining notes on any material missed.